DeviesDevelopment/blog/content/posts/2022-10-19_learnings-from-pragmatic-programmer-1.md

 Another important point to understand is to know when to stop, i.e. having a clear definition of what _good enough_ means for a particular project.
 Do not break a perfectly good program by spending too much time on overembellishment and overrefinement.
 There will come a time when you have to move on, and let the code be as it is.
 It will likely not be perfect, but then again, it can never be.

-# Don’t Outrun Your Headlights
+# Don’t Outrun your Headlights

 Think of this scenario.
 You have worked on a feature for several weeks, everything is set up, the API is finished, you have put the final touches on the UI and it's time to show the customer/stakeholders what you have created.
 You're full of confidence, you have made your feature according to the designs and specifications provided.
 But the demo doesn't go well, the stakeholders want to change things or they are not happy with the feature and you slowly realise that most of the work that you have done for the last weeks have been for nothing.
 The API needs to be redesign, the UI radically altered and the lines of code that needs to removed are numbered in the hundreds.